-GrayRobinson recognizes the numerous and diverse issues confronting children with special needs, their families, guardians and caregivers.
+GrayRobinson recognizes the numerous and diverse issues confronting individuals with special needs, their families, guardians, and caregivers.
 These can include:

-The list above is not exhaustive, and children with special needs face additional obstacles on a daily basis that sometimes seem insurmountable.
-Our team strives to aid our clients by setting well-thought-out goals, developing both short and long-term plans, fighting necessary legal battles, and finessing solutions to complicated problems to ensure, to the best of our collective ability, the success of the children we serve.
+In addition to the above challenges, individuals with special needs often face added obstacles on a daily basis, which can seem insurmountable.
+Our team assists clients in setting well-planned goals, developing both short- and long-term plans, fighting necessary legal battles, and finessing solutions to complicated problems to enable the success of the individuals we serve.

 Our attorneys are well versed in federal, state, and local laws dealing with criminal law, employment, trusts and estate planning, and family law, which enables us to assist clients in obtaining appropriate services to address special needs and plan for the future.
 We also engage with community partners, including physicians, therapists, non-profit service providers, and educators, to provide our clients with additional targeted assistance that is beneficial to the development and care of the individuals and families we serve.